Explains when a provider of childcare, play or activities for children does not need to or is not required to register with Care Inspectorate Wales.

 Youth Services

-Operation under 2 hours per day
+Services operating for 2 hours or less per day

 Examples

-A school runs an after school club on the school site for under 2 hours per day.
+A school runs an after-school club on the school site for 1 hour and 55 minutes per day.
+They are not required to register as a day care provider.

 Multiple sessions

-The total hours provided in that day does not exceed 2 hours so they are not eligible to register as a day care provider.
+A playgroup runs 2 sessions per day, with each lasting 1 hour.
+The total hours provided in that day does not exceed 2 hours so they are not required to register as a day care provider.

 Examples